 Value investing was pioneered by Benjamin Graham and made famous by Warren Buffett, both of whom are some of the best investors of all time.
 Here are some of the fundamentals that they look at when evaluating companies, put together in a cheat sheet at the end for you.
 And if you want to learn how to screen for stocks, check out my video.

-P/E Ratio (Price-to-Earnings): The P/E Ratio is the ratio of a price per share to earnings per share.
-When looking at P/E ratio, it is important to look at trailing twelve months (ttm) versus future twelve months, because the trailing value uses actual earnings per share, while the future uses projected earnings per share.
+The P/E ratio is the ratio of a price per share to earnings per share.
+When looking at P/E ratio, it is important to look at trailing 12 months (TTM) versus future 12 months, because the trailing value uses actual earnings per share, while the future uses projected earnings per share.

-PEG Ratio: Finally, you want to look for a PEG (price to earnings to growth) ratio of less than 1.
+Finally, you want to look for a PEG (price-to-earnings to growth) ratio of less than 1.
 Using the PEG formula, it is assumed that a fairly valued company would have a PEG of 1, where an undervalued company would be less than 1, and an overvalued company would be more than 1.